 By-law Provisions.
-Under our Amended and Restated By-laws, a shareholder who desires to present a proposal for consideration at next year's annual meeting must submit the proposal no later than the close of business on the 90th day, nor earlier than the close of business on the 120th day, prior to the anniversary date of the immediately preceding annual meeting.
+Under our Amended and Restated By-laws, a shareholder who desires to present a proposal for consideration at next year's annual meeting, including nominating a person for election to our Board of Directors, must submit the proposal no later than the close of business on the 90th day, nor earlier than the close of business on the 120th day, prior to the anniversary date of the immediately preceding annual meeting.
 The submission should include the proposal and the information specified under our Amended and Restated By-laws, including a brief statement of the reasons for it, the name and address of the shareholder (as they appear in our stock transfer records), the number of shares beneficially owned by the shareholder and a description of any material interest that the shareholder may have in the proposal.
 Proposals should be addressed to our corporate secretary at our principal executive offices.

 Inclusion in Next Year's Proxy Statement.
-Notwithstanding the Company's by-law provisions cited above, a shareholder who desires to submit a proposal to fellow shareholders at the Company's annual meeting next year and wishes to have it set forth in the corresponding proxy statement and identified in the corresponding proxy form prepared by management, in accordance with Rule 14a-8 under the Securities Exchange Act of 1934, must notify the Company of such proposal in a writing received at its executive offices no later than September 30, 2022.
-If we hold next year's annual meeting more than 30 days before or after March 10, 2023, we will disclose the new deadline by which shareholder proposals must be received.
+Notwithstanding the Company's by-law provisions cited above, a shareholder who desires to submit a proposal to fellow shareholders at the Company's annual meeting next year and wishes to have it set forth in the corresponding proxy statement and identified in the corresponding proxy form prepared by management, in accordance with Rule 14a-8 under the Securities Exchange Act of 1934, must notify the Company of such proposal in a writing received at its executive offices no later than September 29, 2023.
+If we hold next year's annual meeting more than 30 days before or after March 9, 2024, we will disclose the new deadline by which shareholder proposals must be received.
 In addition, shareholder proposals must also comply with all requirements and regulations of Rule 14a-8 under the Exchange Act.
+In addition, to comply with the universal proxy rules, shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Securities Exchange Act of 1934 no later than January 9, 2024.

 Presentation at Meeting.
 Rule 14a-4(c) under the Exchange Act provides that if a proponent of a proposal fails to notify us at the address below at least 45 days prior to the month and day of mailing of the prior year's proxy statement (or any date specified in an advance notice provision), then the management proxy holders will be allowed to use their discretionary voting authority with respect to the voting of proxies when the proposal is presented at the meeting, without any discussion of the matter in the proxy statement.
-With respect to our next annual meeting of shareholders, if we are not provided notice of a shareholder proposal, which the shareholder has not previously sought to include in our proxy statement, by December 14, 2022, the management proxy holders will be allowed to use their discretionary authority with respect to the voting of proxies.
+With respect to our next annual meeting of shareholders, if we are not provided notice of a shareholder proposal, which the shareholder has not previously sought to include in our proxy statement, by December 13, 2023, the management proxy holders will be allowed to use their discretionary authority with respect to the voting of proxies.